bobpepin/YacuDecu/README.md

   meaning of which can be found in the nVidia documentation for the CUDA or CUFFT libraries respectively (cudaError_t or cufftResult types respectively).

-* deconv_device uses 5 buffers of N1*N2*N3 32-bit floats of GPU memory.
+* deconv_device uses 5 buffers of N1 x N2 x N3 32-bit floats of GPU memory.
-* deconv_stream uses 3 buffers of N1*N2*N3 32-bit floats of GPU memory.
+* deconv_stream uses 3 buffers of N1 x N2 x N3 32-bit floats of GPU memory.
-* deconv_host uses 1 buffer of N1*N2*N3 32-bit floats of GPU memory.
+* deconv_host uses 1 buffer of N1 x N2 x N3 32-bit floats of GPU memory.

 In my experience, the memory transfers in deconv_stream overlap well with the FFT and the performance difference to deconv_device was small, which is why it